 - An outpatient procedure

-- Involves a small incision beneath the areola and the removal excess glandular tissue
+- When necessary, a small incision beneath the areola and the removal of excess glandular tissue

 - Appropriate for reduction of the areola size and correction of gynecomastia

 - Appropriate for very advanced cases of gynecomastia

 - Involves three incisions: one around the areola, another that extends down to the bottom of the breast, and a third along the natural breast crease

 - Excess fatty tissue is removed, and the areolas are repositioned and reshaped